g8os/home/docs/grid/setup/dev.md

 * Create a new AYS repository

-  This is the AYS repository that you will use for the blueprints to setup the grid.
+  This is the AYS repository that you will use for the blueprints to setup the resourcepool.

   ```shell
   ays repo create --name {repo-name} --git {git-server}